Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 - [Tria.ge](https://tria.ge) reports this 10/10 obviously for being a real infection.

-So, looks like what we were expecting, but it looks like for this sample, the sites that were up to download the payloads are giving a 404, so we may not have success downloading those files.
+The sites that were up to download the payloads are giving a 404, so we may not have success downloading those files.
 The TCP connections to the other url’s look like the C2 activity.
+The sites this file used to reach out to are taken down.

 These are the calls directly used:
 ```